N2CON TECHNOLOGY

 What are the most common CJIS readiness gaps?

-Identity controls (MFA and privilege hygiene), unmanaged endpoints, unclear vendor access boundaries, and insufficient logging/retention to support audits and investigations.
+Identity controls like MFA and privilege hygiene, unmanaged endpoints, unclear vendor access boundaries, and insufficient logging or retention to support audits and investigations.

 Can we use cloud services and still meet CJIS requirements?